Florence and Venice

 We finally made it to the Museo Storico Navale.
 Alex and I wandered through all four floors looking at all the old boats, the people-powered torpedo, uniforms, gondolas, lots of WWI and WWII boats and ships.
 We also walked on down to the second building, Padiglione delle Navi, where there is a collection of ancient gondolas, they are gorgeous.
 The entry ticket includes both buildings.

 We walked back up to Piazza San Marco, stopping at an outdoor café along the way where Alex got a pizza and I got a sandwich.
 I had never tried it, so ordered tiramisu.
 Alex had a bite and wanted one of her own.
 When she got it, she didn’t like it.
-It tasted like coffee to much.
+It tasted like coffee too much.
 I thought it was excellent even though I don’t drink coffee.
 We stayed for quite a while enjoying the view over the lagoon.

 Back at Piazza San Marco, we decided to use the other half of the tickets from the Palazzo Ducale and visited the Museo Civico Correr.
 I could have stayed much longer, but we had plans in about two hours, regardless we did see beautiful rooms and exhibits.
 Alex liked the clothes the best, she was amazed by the 2-foot platform shoes, and wrote about them in her report.